moggers87/apricots/README.md

 make
 make install # may require sudo if you don't have permission to write to the target prefix
 ```

+Note that on MacOS you may need set `LDFLAGS` and `CPPFLAGS` environment
+variables.
+If you're using `brew` then it will tell you what to set these
+variables to.

 ### Building from git